jacksonhzx95/jacksonhzx95.github.io/about_me.md

 **Feb.
 2024**: One paper got accepted by **IEEE TMI** entitled ["Landmark Localization from Medical Images with Generative Distribution Prior"](https://ieeexplore.ieee.org/abstract/document/10453619)

+**Jan.
+2023**: I am overjoyed to announce that my **daughter** has joined our family!
+Her arrival has brought immense happiness and love into our lives.
+We are excited to begin this wonderful journey together as a family.

 ## Professional Activities
 ### Reviewer